Code-Institute-Submissions/trigg4tables/README.md

 16. [jCanvas](https://projects.calebevans.me/jcanvas/) A JavaScript library for jQuery that wraps around the HTML5 canvas API, jCanvas was used to format the canvas report.

-17. [FileSaver](https://github.com/eligrey/FileSaver.js/) A HTML5 saveAs() FileSaver implementation, FileSaver.js was used to allow the canvas report blob to be saved as a png file.
+17. [FileSaver.js](https://github.com/eligrey/FileSaver.js/) A HTML5 saveAs() FileSaver implementation, FileSaver.js was used to allow the canvas report blob to be saved as a png file.

-18. [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) A JavaScript library that implements the standard HTML5 canvas.toBlob() and canvas.toBlobHD() methods in browsers that do not natively support, Canvas-toBlob was used to overcome problems with some browsers e.g. Microsoft Edge.
+18. [Canvas-toBlob.js](https://github.com/eligrey/canvas-toBlob.js) A JavaScript library that implements the standard HTML5 canvas.toBlob() and canvas.toBlobHD() methods in browsers that do not natively support, Canvas-toBlob.js was used to overcome problems with some browsers e.g. Microsoft Edge.

 19. [Jasmine](https://jasmine.github.io/index.html) An open source testing framework for JavaScript, Jasmine was used to complete automated function testing.